OpenSextant/Xponents/README.md

 So, you can download and try out a full build.
 But return here to read the rest of the story.
 The demonstrations only give you a sense of outputs for simple inputs.
-A lot of actual usage will involve tuning your inputs (cleanup, language ID, etc) and interpreting your outputs (e.g., filtering, cross-referencing, etc.)
+A lot of actual usage will involve tuning your inputs (cleanup, language ID, etc) and interpreting your outputs (e.g., filtering, cross-referencing, etc.).

+Download the SDK, then walk through examples:

 * See [Examples](./Examples/README.md)
 * Download: [Xponents SDK 3.0](https://github.com/OpenSextant/DataReleases)